 - Roll it out

 Bake the cookies for 10 to 12 minutes.
-If you want chewy cookies, remove them from the oven when they’re soft in the center, or if you want to frost them, bake until lightly golden.
+If you want softer cookies, remove them from the oven around minute 10, when they look a little under-done in the center, or if you want to frost them, bake until lightly golden and you can see the defined edges.

 - Cool and frost